dogmoneyswap/awesome-dogechain/README.md

 # Open-Source Wallets

-Below are non-custodial open-source wallets that work with DogeChain.
+Below are non-custodial wallets that work with DogeChain.

 ## Mobile